k-chung/ScalaTutorial/README.md

 ### Solutions

-Solutions will be posted after the tutorial.
+Solutions can be found in the `solutions` directory.
+Please keep in mind that there are various ways to solve all these problems and these represent one set of solutions.